sdouglas/biomod/jamboree/index.md

 Teams will be judged according to [criteria posted here](/judging).

+## Hotel

+The official hotel information for the 2015 Jamboree has been emailed to each team.
+The reserved blocks are for registered teams only.
+If you have any questions, please email Alison Reggio <alison.reggio@wyss.harvard.edu>.

 ## Important Dates

 - **{{ site.visa_letter_requests | date: '%B %-d' }}:** Teams outside the United States should [apply for visas](visa-information) by **{{ site.visa_letter_requests | date: '%B %-d, %Y' }}.**